chinghao0703/chinghao0703.github.io/_posts/2018-5-29-Preamble-to-a-series-of-blog-posts-on-the-AI-debate.md

 title: Preamble to a series of blog posts on the AI debate
 ---

-**Preamble**
+## Preamble

 I recently finished reading [Norbert Wiener’s](https://en.wikipedia.org/wiki/Norbert_Wiener) incredible book ‘[Cybernetics](https://www.amazon.com/Cybernetics-Second-Control-Communication-Machine/dp/026273009X).’
 Interestingly, soon after that, Pankaj (my advisor) sent me an [inspirational article](https://medium.com/@mijordan3/artificial-intelligence-the-revolution-hasnt-happened-yet-5e1d5812e1e7) by [Michael I. Jordan](https://en.wikipedia.org/wiki/Michael_I._Jordan) where he alerted the misuse of ‘AI’ as a placeholder nomenclature moving forward both in the academia and in public.
-Therein, Jordan referenced John McCarthy’s provision of intelligent systems based on their ties to logic as well as his attempt to sideline the intellectual field known as ‘cybernetics,’ a term Wiener coined in 1948 to refer to “*the scientific study of control and communication in the animal and machine.*” As Jordan pointed out,
+Therein, Jordan referenced John McCarthy’s provision of intelligent systems based on their ties to logic as well as his attempt to sideline the intellectual field known as ‘cybernetics,’ a term Wiener coined in 1948 to refer to

+> the scientific study of control and communication in the animal and machine.

+As Jordan pointed out,

 > In an interesting reversal, it is Wiener’s intellectual agenda that has come to dominate in the current era under the banner of McCarthy’s terminology.